MayaPosch/libnymphcast/README.md

 - Communication with remote NymphCast Apps.
 - Multi-casting media content.
 - Interact with [NymphCast MediaServers](https://github.com/MayaPosch/NymphCast-MediaServer).
+- Built-in C++ and C APIs.
-- C binding for compatibility with C, Ada and other languages.
+- Additional bindings for compatibility with Ada and other languages.
 See _Bindings_ section.

 ## Binary releases ##